SilentRhetoric/DeChametzMe/README.md

-# DeChametzMe
+# DeChametzMe 🍞 🔂 💸 🤝

 DeChametzMe is an example application created using the AlgoKit full-stack project template that includes a smart contract & deploy scripts in Python and a React+Vite front end in TypeScript.

 ## Decentralized Sale and Repurchase of Chametz

+DeChametzMe is a way to sell your chametz on blockchain without another person.

-### About Chametz and Passover
+### Chametz and Passover

 Chametz is the Hebrew term for leavened foods that are prohibited during the Jewish holiday of Passover.
 One way to comply with the requirement to remove chametz to observe Passover is a practice _Mechirah_ of selling one's chametz to a non-Jewish person for the duration of Passover and repurchasing it after the holiday.

 This is more than just a symbolic gesture; it is a legally binding sale.
 To help facilitate this, some Jewish communities sign a contract with a rabbi as agent to avoid everyone needing to find a non-Jewish buyer for their chametz.

-What if there was a decentralized way to sell one's chametz to a non-Jew?
+Could there be an easier, decentralized way to sell one's chametz to a non-Jew?
+Enter blockchain technology!

 ### Decentralized Mechirah

 DeChametzMe enables Jewish people to sell their chametz to a smart contract application on the Algorand blockchain rather than needing to find a human buyer or retain a Rabbi as their agent.
-Instead, the smart contract serves as a willing buyer for anyone to transact with permissionlessly.
+Instead, the smart contract serves as a willing buyer for anyone to transact with permissionlessly at any time.

-The web app enables users to connect an Algorand wallet, describe the chametz they want to sell, and transfer it to the smart contract in exchange for one unit of a token "4CHAMETZ" that represents a transfer of value similar to the tradition of selling for one dollar.
-After Passover, the token can be used to repurchase the chametz.
+The web app enables users to connect an Algorand wallet, describe the chametz they want to sell, and transfer it to the smart contract in exchange for one unit of a token "4CHAMETZ" that represents a transfer of value similar to the tradition of selling chametz for one dollar.

-During passover, the chametz belongs to the smart contract, which is defined as being non-Jewish to satisfy that requirement.
+Once sold, the chametz belongs to the smart contract, which is defined as being non-Jewish to satisfy that requirement.
 This fact can be seen in the global state of the application on chain.
+After Passover, the token can be used to repurchase the chametz from the smart contract.

 With the capabilities of blockchain, anyone can "de-chametz" themselves to prepare for Passover!

+### Deployment

+The DeChametzMe smart contract is deployed to TestNet as application [733981798](https://lora.algokit.io/testnet/application/733981798/).

-## Setup
+## Project Setup

-### Initial setup
+### Initial Setup

 1. Clone this repository to your local machine.
 2. Ensure [Docker](https://www.docker.com/) is installed and operational.
 Then, install `AlgoKit` following this [guide](https://github.com/algorandfoundation/algokit-cli#install).